icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 ln -s /exports/local_yarp /home/icub/.local/share/yarp
 ```

-# Install the ssh keys for password-less login on PC104
+# Install the ssh keys for password-less login on icub-head

 Log in as icub and create an ssh key.